microsoft/PowerPlatformConnectors/independent-publisher-connectors/EncryptorPro/README.md

 ### For support see [support@turtledovecloudsolutions.com](mailto:support@turtledovecloudsolutions.cmo)

-### This connector is provided for use by the community to leverage the data ecnryption within a Microsoft Power Platform ecosystem.
+### This connector is provided for use by the community to leverage the data encryption within a Microsoft Power Platform ecosystem.